instabase/blueprint-oss/README.md

 ## Themes

 There are two color schemes available for Studio.
 Toggling between them must be done manually.
-The default is the light color scheme.
+The default is the dark color scheme.
 To switch to the dark color scheme, run the following command.
 You may need to restart the front-end development server.

 ```
-cp studio/src/components/DarkTheme.css studio/src/components/Theme.css
+cp studio/src/components/LightTheme.css studio/src/components/Theme.css
 ```